Coming Aboard S/V Curiosity – What You Need to Know

 Traveling and living on a sailboat is an incredible experience and we’re crazy excited to share it with others.
-We’ll be announcing crew opportunities soon and we’ve already sent out the invitation to our Patreons.
+(We announce crew opportunities to our Patreons first)

 There is a big difference between inviting people on as crew and having paying guests as a charter.
 We are not and will not be chartering.
 For us this is about sharing the adventure, meeting people and making lifelong friends.

-Without further ado, here is part one of Operation Crew, the What You Need To Know letter.
+Without further ado, here is our What You Need To Know letter.
 If you think of something we should add, let us know.
-As we learn from our fellow travelers and our own experiences, we’ll make updates.

 Dear soon-to-be Curiosity Crew,

 We are so very excited to have you come and stay with us aboard S/V Curiosity.
 We love sharing our lifestyle and floating home!
 But our lifestyle and home is very different from the norm, so I want to make sure you know what you are getting yourself into here.
 And, you know us…we’re very particular about the way we like things.

 Please know this is not us trying to scare you out of coming, if that were the case, we wouldn’t have extended the invitation.
 We really, really want you to come join us, but we also want to make sure we all like each other when you leave.